United Nations Association – UK: All-Party Parliamentary Group on the United Nations

 UNA-UK acts as the secretariat for The All‐Party Parliamentary Group on the United Nations (UN APPG), a cross‐party group supporting the aims and ideals of the United Nations.
 The UN APPG's primary objective is to raise awareness among MPs and Peers – about the UN; its myriad contributions across the areas of peace and security, development and human rights; the scope of international law and its relevance to the UK; and the applicability of the UN to the people who make up the British electorate.

 In partnership with UN APPG Officers, UNA-UK sets out the strategic plan for the Group for each parliamentary session and reports back on the activity of the Group to its members.

 The UN APPG meets six to eight times a year to provide a platform for high‐level international speakers.

 The Sir Brian Urquhart Award

 Each year, UNA-UK presents the Sir Brian Urquhart Award for Distinguished Service to the UN.
-The award celebrates Sir Brian's unparalleled contribution to the UN and is presented to individuals whose work reflects Sir Brian's dedication and endeavour.
-During his four decades of service to the UN, Sir Brian was instrumental in creating the organisation's administrative framework.
-He is now a member of UNA-UK's expert advisory panel.
+The award celebrates Urquhart's contribution to the UN and is presented to individuals whose work reflects his "dedication and endeavor".

-Past recipients of the award include: